scorelab/kute/README.md

      `git clone https://github.com/scorelab/kute.git`

-     or download the zip file.
+     or download the zip file and then unzip the contents.

-2. Checkout the branch 'c_in_refine'
+2. Checkout the branch 'c_in_refine' (Only for Google Code In participants).

     `cd kute`